SebastianJitaru29/innovatiespotte-technical-assignment/README.md

 2. **Implement DB controller, queries.php and runQueries.php files**
   - The `queries.php` file contains the SQL queries to interact with the database, such as inserting, updating, and selecting data from the `companies` and `normalized_companies` tables.
   - The `runQueries.php` file includes the necessary code to run the queries and display the results.
   - The singleton controller file `dbController.php` is used to connect to the database and execute the queries.
-(Implemented it as a singleton as shown in php documentation however later found out that in PHP singletons are not used :/)
+(Implemented it as a singleton as shown in php documentation however later found out that in PHP singletons are not used)
   - For testing purposes 6 entries where inserted into companies table, 3 being dupplication of first 3.
 In the following figure we can see the state of the database after running the `runQueries.php` file.
   ![alt text](figures/image7.png)
   - An the output after running the queries: